-83. Thirdly, ultimately in this appeal, that does not matter because there has been no compliance with Section 161(1)(c).
+75. Thirdly, ultimately in this appeal, that does not matter because there has been no compliance with Section 161(1)(c).
 No notice "... specifying the date from which the penalty is payable" has been issued and therefore Section 161(2) cannot be engaged.

-84. It is abundantly clear from the wording of Section 161(1) that the intention of the Scottish Parliament was clearly that each and every one of these conditions had to be met before the daily penalties could be imposed.
+76. It is abundantly clear from the wording of Section 161(1) that the intention of the Scottish Parliament was clearly that each and every one of these conditions had to be met before the daily penalties could be imposed.
 It is for that reason that the preamble reads if (and only if) and then lists each of the conditions.

-85. The daily penalties imposed in terms of Section 161 cannot be confirmed.
+77. The daily penalties imposed in terms of Section 161 cannot be confirmed.

-86. Furthermore, we have drawn attention to the jurisprudence relating to NRCGT, and particularly at paragraph 48 because if one looks at the interaction of Section 161(1)(c) and (3)(b) it is not actually possible for Revenue Scotland to impose these daily penalties where a return is filed late.
-That is because the penalty date is the day after the filing date and the date specified in the Notice, that must be given in terms of Section 16(1)(c) and cannot be earlier than three months after the penalty date in terms of Section 161(3)(c).
+78. Furthermore, we have drawn attention to the jurisprudence relating to NRCGT, and particularly at paragraph 46 because if one looks at the interaction of Section 161(1)(c) and (3)(b) it is not actually possible for Revenue Scotland to impose these daily penalties where a return is filed late.
+That is because the penalty date is the day after the filing date and the date specified in the Notice, that must be given in terms of Section 16(1)(c), cannot be earlier than three months after the penalty date in terms of Section 161(3)(c).

-87. That works for matters like self-assessment returns where the taxing authority and the taxpayer both know the filing and the penalty date.
+79. That works for matters like self-assessment returns where the taxing authority and the taxpayer both know the filing and the penalty date.
 Where there is a stand-alone transaction as for LBTT and NRCGT only the taxpayer knows the filing and penalty dates.
 The taxing authority only becomes aware once the return is filed so the failure cannot continue beyond that point.
 By that time the three months, if applicable, will have expired.

-88. We found that the appellant had not established a reasonable excuse for the late filing since a mere error does not suffice, nor does reliance on a lawyer where the appellant was unaware that the return had not been filed.
+80. We found that the appellants have not established that they took reasonable care since there is no explanation as to why they did not sign and send back the return.
+They have not established a reasonable excuse for the late filing since a mere error does not suffice, nor does reliance on a lawyer.
 There were no special circumstances.

-89. In that context, we considered proportionality and whether the penalty regime as applied by Revenue Scotland in this instance is "not merely harsh but plainly unfair so that, ... it simply cannot be permitted?" (see paragraph 73 above).
+81. In that context, we considered proportionality and whether the penalty regime as applied by Revenue Scotland in this instance is "not merely harsh but plainly unfair so that, ... it simply cannot be permitted?" (see paragraph 66 above).
 By the appellant's own admission a penalty of £100 is clearly not disproportionate or plainly unfair.
 Even if we are wrong in regard to the daily penalties, they meet the policy objectives as set out in the Policy Memorandum and are proportionate.

-90. We agree with the findings of the Tribunal at paragraphs 48 to 51 in William G Anderson v Revenue Scotland16 and those are set out at Appendix 3.
+82. We agree with the findings of the Tribunal at paragraphs 48 to 51 in William G Anderson v Revenue Scotland and those are set out at Appendix 3.
 We adopt those findings which support our finding that the penalty regime is proportionate.
 We do not accept that the penalty regime, in these individual circumstances, is so plainly unfair that it is disproportionate.